helium/HIP/0076-linear-lockup-curve.md

 - The landrush position may be split into multiple landrush positions, which may be extended or delegated separately.
-- The lockup duration may be extended to the maximum of 48 months.
+- The lockup duration may be extended up to the maximum of 48 months.
 - HNT may be added to the landrush position.
 - The position may be delegated to a subDAO or re-delegated to a different subDAO.